x3tsunayh/freki/README.md

 ## Contributing (WIP)

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read our [CONTRIBUTING.md](https://github.com/chuayupeng/freki/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning